-This chapter explains how to install the following software on an $SGI^{\circ}UV^{\to}$ server and on an SGIUV system management node (SMN):
+This chapter explains how to install and configure the following software on an $SGI^{\circ}$ $UV^{\circ}$ server and on an SGI UV system management node (SMN):

-- The Red Hat[®] Enterprise Linux (RHEL) operating system.
+- The Red Hat® Enterprise Linux (RHEL) operating system.
 The operating system installation instructions are nearly identical for the SGI UV server and the SMN.
 The instructions note differences where necessary. - The SGI Foundation Software.
 The SGI Foundation Software installation instructions are nearly identical for the SGI UV server and the SMN.
-The instructions note differences where necessary. - The SMN software.
-This is an SMN-specific package.
+The instructions note differences where necessary.